Hire the Assembly Hall

-Since 1929 this unique building has been used by the Church of Scotland to host its General Assemblies.
-Most recently between 1999 and 2004 the Assembly Hall was used by the Scottish Parliament, while the new building at Holyrood was being constructed.
-The Assembly Hall boasts a striking multi-tiered and galleried interior and a black and white marble corridor.
-You can find out more about the General Assembly of the Church of Scotland.
+Since 1929 this iconic building has been used by the Church of Scotland to host its annual General Assembly.
+Follow this link to find out more about the General Assembly of the Church of Scotland.

 Facilities and services

-The Assembly Hall was refurbished for use by the Scottish Parliament, and has a spectacular and large oval shaped hall with all-round galleries.
-It has a seating capacity of 1,250 people.
-Seating can be removed to accommodate extra floor space for exhibitions, tables and displays.
-As well as the main hall, there are a number of ante rooms which are ideal for a variety of uses such VIP rooms, breakout meetings, workshops or presentations.
+As well as the main hall, there are a number of ante rooms which are ideal for VIP rooms, small breakout meetings, workshops or presentations.
 Some of these are also sound-proofed.

-The Assembly Hall is located at the top of the Mound off Princes Street and backs on to Edinburgh’s historic Royal Mile, just down from Edinburgh Castle in the heart of the city.
-It is accessible from either the Royal Mile or via Mound Place.
+The Assembly Hall is located at the top of the Mound overlooking Princes Street and backs on to Edinburgh’s historic Royal Mile, close to Edinburgh Castle in the heart of the city.
+Entrance is gained from either Mound Place or the Royal Mile.
 Find out our location here.

 Edinburgh Airport is served by major airlines that provide direct services from numerous international destinations.
 There are also more than 90 daily flights to and from London's airports plus regular services from other UK regions.
-The airport is within an hour's drive from the hall, and there is a regular bus service to the city centre.
-Glasgow international airport is just over an hour away.
+Edinburgh Airport is served by regular bus and tram services that bring travellers into the city centre.
+The hall is within an hour's drive from the airport.
+Glasgow International Airport is an hour and a half away by car.

 A number of buses run close to the Assembly Hall every few minutes from across the city, stopping at the top of the Mound, just off Mound Place, or on the Royal Mile itself.
-Most buses also stop in Princes Street at the bottom of the Mound, which is about 5 minutes walk away.
+Most buses also stop in Princes Street at the bottom of the Mound, which is about 5-minutes away on foot.

 Contact for more information

-For further information on the Assembly Hall please contact Edinburgh First, Conference and Events Team on telephone number 0131 651 2189 or visit the website at www.edinburghfirst.com.
+For further information on the Assembly Hall please contact Catherine McIntosh on 0131 225 5722 or email your enquiry to firstname.lastname@example.org